Bill Guest is President and Chief Solutions Architect at Metrics Reporting, Inc (MRI).

 John Cleveland is Vice President of Strategy at MRI.
 He is a founder of the Innovation Network for Communities, a national non-profit whose mission is to develop and spread scalable innovations that transform the performance of community systems.
 He has been working for over 30 years in human, social and natural capital formation strategies, sustainable development, green building design, organizational learning, socially responsible businesses, school reform, and economic development.
 John also serves as the part time Executive Director for the Boston Green Ribbon Commission, a high-level CEO group in Boston that supports the implementation of the Boston Climate Action Plan.
 Between 1999 and 2006, John served as Vice President of IRN, Inc., a strategic planning and market intelligence firm located in Grand Rapids, Michigan.
 Prior to joining IRN, John worked as a private consultant; as director of Continuous Improvement for Grand Rapids Community College; and as director of the State of Michigan’s industrial extension service.

 James Guest is Director of Research.
-He primarily researches, drafts and edits content and deliverables for our clients including our guidebooks, grant-funded research papers, structured interview guides and technical writing.
-He has provided technical assistance to Hope Street Group’s Sync Our Signals initiative in Sacramento, Boise, and Denver.
-He has also spoken about evidence-based hiring processes at national conferences and conducted job analysis sessions at multiple major hospital systems.
-Prior to MRI, he worked with Slanted Light, a research and insight firm in San Francisco, on qualitative market research projects for clients including Nike, Microsoft, Capital One, and InCase.
+James manages customer on-boarding and support for the JOFI Assessment system.
+He writes Metrics Reporting's research briefs, Evidence-Based Selection and Career Coaching guidebooks, grant-funded research papers, structured interview guides and other projects.
+James has provided technical assistance to several national non-profits and spoken about evidence-based selection processes at national workforce conferences.
+He worked with Bill to develop the Metrics Reporting O*NET-based Confirmatory Job Analysis process, and he has conducted job analyses for dozens of organizations across America.
 He holds a PhD in political science from the University of Dallas and has taught political theory at the University of Texas at Austin and Santa Clara University in California.

 Ryan Gimarc is Director of Workforce Analytics.
 He is an economic researcher who has experience working with business and community leaders to draw actionable insights out of complex and technical data.
 He spent over three years at Talent 2025, a West Michigan-based coalition of over 115 employers with a goal to catalyze an aligned talent system in the region.
 As the head of all research at Talent 2025, Ryan successfully elevated the organization to become a regional thought leader in planning for the future of jobs, skills, and competencies by producing research on macro- and microeconomic trends, as well as overseeing impactful qualitative studies about area employers and job seekers.
 Prior to his time at Talent 2025, Ryan worked for the State of Michigan’s Bureau of Labor Market Information and Strategic Initiatives, where as an Economic Analyst he enhanced the Bureau’s use of Geographic Information Systems (GIS), and also served as a stopgap for the state’s demographer for a full program year.
 Ryan has a bachelor’s degree in Economics from Michigan State University and resides in Seattle, Washington.